jgrelet/oceano2python/README.md

 # oceano2python

+This program read ASCII file(s) from oceanographic instruments:

+- Profile: Seabird CTD or RBR, Bottle, Sippican XBT, RDI LADCP
+- Trajectory: Seabird TSG, IFREMER COLCOR (realtime), IFREMER CASINO

-This program read ASCII file(s) from oceanographic instruments (Seabird CTD, Sippican XBT, RDI LADCP, etc), extract data from header files and write result into one ASCII and NetCDF OceanSITES file.
+and extract data from header files and write result into ASCII and NetCDF OceanSITES files.

-The last version use an embedded Sqlite3 database to save and retreive data from memory.
+The last version use an embedded Sqlite3 database to normalize, save and retreive data from memory.

 ## Prequisites for Windows